Xe/x/cmd/sapientwindex/README.md

 # sapientwindex

 sapientwindex is a Reddit -> Discord bot.
-It will monitor a subreddit (or group of subreddits) and then post any new posts to a given channel by webhook.
+It will monitor a subreddit (or group of subreddits) and then post any new posts it finds to a given webhook.
+Avatars are automatically created using Stable Diffusion.

 <details>
-  <summary>If you know what "Kubernetes" means and you have your own cluster</summary>
+  <summary>If you know what a Kubernetes cluster is and you have one already</summary>

 If you have a Kubernetes cluster, create a generic secret called `sapientwindex` in the default namespace with the following fields: